Honors Students and Their Thesis Topics, 2011-12

 The Founding Fathers as Fathers: Revolutionary Change and Crisis in Authority

-(Advisor: Professor Dalzell)
+(Advisor: Professor Robert Dalzell)

 Emily George